philipp-spiess/this-week-in-react/src/issues/12/TWITTER.md

 ---

-📌 Fabric is the ongoing large-scale architectural rewrite of React Native.
+📌 Fabric, the ongoing large-scale architectural rewrite of React Native, now has Hooks enabled as well.
 You can learn more about it in the State of React Native 2018 blog post.

 http://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018#architecture
 https://github.com/facebook/react/pull/14301